QI CONSTRAINT (“STAGNATION”)

-Qi (pronounced chee) is the Chinese Medicine word used to describe life force, vitality or even oxygen inside and outside the body.
+Qi (pronounced chee) is the Chinese Medicine word used to describe life force, vitality – the “stuff” that creates life.

 Qi must always flow efficiently through the body to properly support the thousands of functions required of the organs and systems every day.